Are you an adviser? Go to Unbiased Pro

 Payments can be regularly scheduled or one-off, depending on your preferences.

-You can choose these or work with an independent financial adviser to select the right investments for your SIPP.
+You can choose your investments or work with a financial adviser to select the right ones for your SIPP.

 A SIPP offers savers a way to grow their wealth and benefit from decent returns over an extended period, but there are some important considerations and rules to be aware of.